-Enhancing access to coverage and services.
 Under health reform, Medicaid is poised to become the nation's largest health care purchaser.
 CHCS is helping states understand the care needs of the expansion population and streamline linkages between Medicaid and the insurance marketplaces.

-Integrating care for people with complex needs.
 Children and adults with complex needs account for a substantial portion of Medicaid spending.
 CHCS is advancing practical, cost-effective solutions to integrate care for beneficiaries with chronic illnesses and disabilities.

-Building Medicaid leadership and capacity.
 Medicaid plays a critical role in the nation's health system.
 CHCS is building the leadership capacity of state leaders to effectively manage and pursue innovations that can help improve the nation's health care system.